webix-hub/docs/data/api/ui.datatable_closesub.md

 =============

 @short:
-	closes the subrow or the subview for an item with the given id
+	closes subrow or subview for an item with the given id

 @params: